msayson/msayson.github.io/_posts/2023-11-30-concurrency-from-app-to-massively-distributed-service.markdown

 Multi-threading provides the most latency reduction when we're able to run multiple long-running tasks in parallel, especially multi-second tasks.

 ### Multi-container hosts
-Within a host, we can run multiple processes or containers, which each receive allocated memory and run an isolated instance of application code.
+Within a host, we can run multiple containers which each receive allocated memory and run an isolated instance of application code.

 ![alt text](/images/20231130_DistributedComputeToHandleMillionTps-MultiContainerHost.png "Diagram of a multi-container host")

 This allows us to fully utilize a host’s CPU and memory, while we will eventually get to a point where the host no longer has sufficient CPU or memory capacity to add more containers, or where performance begins to drop due to increased context switching and IO bottlenecks.

-Splitting concurrent instances of an application into separate containers improves system reliability since regardless of individual application failures, the other containers can continue running.
+Isolating concurrent applications in separate containers also improves system reliability, since regardless of individual application failures, the other containers can continue running.
 However, we are still vulnerable to host-level failures.

-A single host can be sufficient for many small-scale, single-user scenarios.
-For services that need to provide 24/7 availability and/or handle hundreds to thousands of concurrent requests, we will graduate to distributed services where this host will be a single unit of a larger architecture, leading us to the multi-host cluster.
+A single host can be sufficient for some small-scale services that only have a few hundred concurrent requests and are acceptable to periodically take offline for maintenance.
+For services that need to provide 24/7 availability or handle more traffic, we will graduate to distributed services where this host will be a single unit of a larger architecture, leading us to the multi-host cluster.

 ### Multi-host clusters behind a load balancer
 When we require high availability or more concurrency than a single host can support, we can set up a load balancer that distributes traffic across multiple hosts, forming a cluster of hosts.